Govinda (actor): 1992–2001: Comedy star

 In 1992, he starred in David Dhawan's action romantic comedy film Shola Aur Shabnam opposite actress Divya Bharti.
-The film was a box office success and Govinda's portrayal of a mischievous youngster and NCC cadet gained much praise.
+The film was a box office success and the fourth highest grossing film of 1992 and Govinda's portrayal of a mischievous youngster and NCC cadet gained much praise.

-His successful collaboration with Dhawan continued with Aankhen, the highest-grossing film of 1993.
+His successful collaboration with Dhawan continued with Aankhen, the highest-grossing film of 1993 and a super blockbuster.
 Govinda starred in the film in a dual role, alongside Chunky Panday.
 Aankhen was a blockbuster and established Govinda as a comic hero.
 Subsequently, he and Dhawan would make several successful comedy films throughout the decade.
-The film's soundtrack was also popular, particularly the song “Oh Lal Dupatte Wali” still remembered as a symbol of the 1990s Indian music.
+The film's soundtrack was also popular, particularly the song "Oh Lal Dupatte Wali" still remembered as a symbol of the 1990s Indian music.

 In 1994, while Govinda had moderate success in action films such as Khuddar and Dulaara, the comedy film Raja Babu became a super hit.
 Govinda played the lead role of Raja, a wealthy villager, who falls in love with a girl but she rejects him upon learning about his background.
 Once again directed by David Dhawan, and starring alongside Karisma Kapoor, Shakti Kapoor, Kader Khan, Aruna Irani, and Prem Chopra, the cast received praise.
-Govinda's chemistry with Shakti Kapoor and Kader Khan are especially celebrated.
+Govinda's chemistry with Shakti Kapoor and Kader Khan is especially celebrated.

 In 1995, Govinda starred in David Dhawan-directed Coolie No. 1, another super hit film.
 Featuring a cast of familiar actors Karisma Kapoor, Kader Khan, and Shakti Kapoor, along with Harish Kumar, Sadashiv Amrapurkar and Mahesh Anand, the film follows the story of Raju (Govinda), a coolie (labourer), who pretends to be a millionaire to marry an arrogant rich man's daughter, but he ends up falling in love with her.
 Govinda received the Star Screen Award Special Jury Award for his role in this movie as 'performer of the decade'.
 Over the years, it has become a cult classic.
 In 2020, Dhawan remade the film with the same name with his son Varun Dhawan, Sara Ali Khan and Paresh Rawal.
-In the same year, Govinda also appeared in the action film Andolan, in which he co-starred alongside Sanjay Dutt for the first time.
+In the same year, Govinda also appeared in the action film Andolan, in which he co-starred alongside Sanjay Dutt.
 The film emerged as another success.